Kylian Mbappé: Philanthropy

-Mbappé (pictured receiving his FIFA World Cup young player award next to Russian President Vladimir Putin and French President Emmanuel Macron) met with the French president in February 2018 to discuss a sports project in Africa.

-On 22 February 2018, Mbappé was joined by former African strikers George Weah and Didier Drogba in a meeting with French President Emmanuel Macron and FIFA president Gianni Infantino at the Élysée Palace in Paris, which focused on a sports development project in Africa.
+On 22 February 2018, Mbappé and the former African strikers George Weah and Didier Drogba met with French president Emmanuel Macron and FIFA president Gianni Infantino about a sports development project in Africa.
 Mbappé stated that the development of African sport is important to him due to his parents' African origins.

+Following France's victory at the 2018 World Cup, Mbappé donated his prize money to a French charity that helps handicapped people, saying he refused to be paid to represent the French team.
+He added: "I earn enough money, a lot of money.
+So I think it's important to help those in need.
+Many people are suffering, have illnesses.
+For people like us, lending a hand isn't much.
+It doesn't change my life, but it changes theirs."

-On 28 January 2019, Mbappé donated $34,000 (around £26,000) to a crowdfunding campaign to finance a private search mission to find football player Emiliano Sala, whose light aircraft had gone missing over the English Channel a week earlier.
-Later, on 10 February 2019, Mbappé donated a further £27,000 to the GoFundMe campaign created to fund the search for the plane's still-missing pilot, David Ibbotson.
+On 28 January 2019, Mbappé donated $34,000 (roughly £26,000) to a crowdfunding campaign to finance a private search mission to find football player Emiliano Sala, whose light aircraft had gone missing over the English Channel a week earlier.
+Sala's body was eventually recovered in the wreckage of the aircraft.
+On 10 February, Mbappé donated £27,000 to fund a search for the plane's pilot, David Ibbotson, who was later found to have also died in the crash.

-On 19 November 2021, Mbappé and Chinese diver Zhang Jiaqi became godfather and godmother, respectively, to two baby pandas at Beauval Zoo, as part of a campaign to raise awareness about the species.
+On 19 November 2021, Mbappé and the Chinese diver Zhang Jiaqi became godfather and godmother, respectively, to two baby pandas at Beauval Zoo, as part of a campaign to raise awareness about the species.

-Investments

-On 30 July 2024, investment firm Coalition Capital, a subsidiary of Mbappé's company Interconnected Ventures, acquired Oaktree Capital Management's 80% stake in Ligue 2 club Caen for a reported €15 million.